top of page

 Harvard Science & Engineering to Tame a Warming World: Four climatech innovators walk into a bar.

 Harvard Grid, which partners with researchers to help shape and lift science and engineering from Harvard labs out to market for impact, will dig into four world-changing inventions that are vastly more sustainable and hospitable for our planet…and their own bottomline.
 Some are still in the lab, some are rapidly shaping for launch, some are in the world starting to change how we do what we do.
 We will feature four graduate students with aspirations to see their work impact the world, whether by emitting less greenhouse gasses (GHGs), reducing atmospheric GHGs, mitigating the effects of a warming planet, or measuring markers to help inform how our actions affect global climate.
-Join us for a pint or bite at the Queen’s Head, a student-owned and -operated pub in Memorial Hall, and flow into conversation with four Harvard graduate students who plan to re-design the world and its climate with their science and engineering research.
+Join us for a pint or bite and flow into conversation with four Harvard graduate students who plan to re-design the world and its climate with their science and engineering research.

 Open to all Harvard Climate Action Week (HCAW) attendees on a first come basis (space is limited).
 Please visit the Salata Institute HCAW website for information.